kranners/frappuccino/docs/bindActionCreators.md

 `bindActionCreators()` is a utility function which wraps actions in `dispatch()` so they may be called directly.

-See [[1726021092-SORA|Redux dispatches]] for what an action creator or a dispatch are.
+See [[Redux dispatches]] for what an action creator or a dispatch are.

 ```js
 import * as IncrementActionCreators from "./IncrementActionCreators";